From Loiola to Manresa (the Basque Country, La Rioja, Navarra, Aragón, Catalonia)

 Concerning the restaurants, the situation is very similar.
 If there is a wide-enough offer we have analysed which are the ones that best fit our philosophy so we can enjoy local and seasonal products.

-(*) Includes: accommodation usually half-board in quality hotels, rural houses or pilgrim hostels.
+The self-guided option includes: accommodation usually half-board in quality hotels, rural houses or pilgrim hostels.
 Documentation, credential and telephone assistance.